Close Banner

 • Fast and Furious: Supercharged

 Some stops on the Studio Tour are fun attractions, which include loud sounds, special effects and some rough movements.
 The Flash Flood and Earthquake attractions mainly utilize physical sets, props and effects.
-Others, such as King Kong 360 and Fast and Furious: Supercharged are tunnel attractions that require 3D glasses to get the full experience!
+Others, such as King Kong 360 and Fast and Furious: Supercharged are tunnel attractions.
+Those require 3D glasses to get the full experience!

-Everything to Know About Universal Studios Hollywood's Studio Tour - King Kong entrance
+Everything to Know About Universal Studio Tour - King Kong entrance

 Tips to Know Before You Go